MultiX-Amsterdam/data-science-book-uva/syllabus.md

 ## Policy for Retaking This Course

 For students who followed the course last year, the structure of the course remains the same.
-You can carry over the scores for reflective writing submissions, mid-term exam, or final exam to this year.
+You can carry over the scores for reflective writing submissions or exams to this year.
+However, for this year, we have changed the distribution of the weights for mid and final exams (from 40-50 to 45-45), so you will not be able to carry over the grades of individual partial exams to this year.
+You can only carry over the grades for BOTH partial exams (i.e., both mid and final) together.

 ## Hygiene